Ama Gyesiwaa

 Scroll

-Originally from Ghana, I bring a cross-cultural perspective to my work.
-Before graduate school, I managed community programs and communications for a startup incubator in Takoradi, building systems and partnerships that supported emerging entrepreneurs.
+Prior to graduate school, I managed community programs and communications for a startup incubator in Takoradi, where I helped build systems and partnerships to support emerging entrepreneurs.

 Research Focus